 The Selective Laser Sintering technology uses a highly specific laser that sinters thin layers of polyamide PA12 powder together one layer at a time.
 After each round of lasering, the printing bed is lowered and another layer of powder is evenly swept across the top for another round of sintering.
 This process is repeated at a layer height of either 100 – 120 µm or 60 µm until the object is completed.

-There are multiple coloring and finishing options available through Sculpteo including dyeing, polishing, painting, smoothing beautifier, and our special Color Touch and Color Resist processes.
+There are multiple coloring and finishing options available through Sculpteo including dyeing, polishing, painting, chemical smoothing, and our special Color Touch and Color Resist processes.

 Finishing options available after the additive manufacturing process:

 |Accuracy||± 0.3% (minimum of ± 0.3 mm)|

 Sculpteo has two layer definitions available.
 A standard definition of between 100 – 120 µm and a high definition of 60 µm.

 |Maximum size raw (white/unpolished)||675 x 366 x 545 mm|

 |Maximum size polished||300 x 220 x 200 mm |